Contents:

 January: Illinois 2003 Quarter

-The coin is honoring Illinois, the birthplace of Abraham Lincoln.
+The coin honors Illinois, the birthplace of Abraham Lincoln.
 The reverse features Lincoln himself, a silhouette of a farmer, the industrial landscape of Chicago, and the inscription "Land of Lincoln".
 The coin is a symbolic bridge of the state's past and future, symbolizing its contribution to U.S. history.

 Mintage Figures